baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 ## Check the result in your datawarehouse

-What we are waiting for, is a new table created in our datawarehouse, countaining our aggregated data.
+What we are waiting for, is a new table created in our datawarehouse, containing our aggregated data.

 Good news this is exactly what we have :wink:.